 What does this look like in reality?
 A few suggestions:

-1) Reduce imagery of very small women from your media diet.
+1) Reduce imagery of very small people and/or very muscular people from your media diet.

-2) Add imagery of larger women into your media diet.
+2) Add imagery of larger people into your media diet.

 3) Set aside time each day to look at the new images.